The Big Event! Offers on Paint, Flooring, Doors & more

 • We’re going to show you how to transform a room with wooden panelling, step by step.

-• It’s a low-effort decorative DIY project that has really high impact.
+• It’s a low-effort decorative DIY project that has really high impact on your interior design.

 • This project doesn’t require too much time or experience to complete and uses materials that are all available from Wickes.